when-of-python/catalogue/blog/content/assert_assertions.md

 Tags: python, assert, testing
 Slug: assert-assertions
 Authors: Grant Paton-Simpson
 Summary: The `assert` statement makes it easy to set up tests in pytest.
-Outside of the testing context, the best (simplified) advice is to avoid them.
-In many cases either exceptions or comments are better.
+Outside of the testing context, the best (simplified) advice from a Lean Python point of view is to avoid them.
+Generally speaking, either exceptions or comments are better.

 What has your experience of `assert` been?
 Do you agree with this post?
 Do you disagree?
 Please comment below.